hsloot/integratecpp/README.md

 // your code
 ```

-If you intend including the header in source files of an R-package, you
+To use the header in source files of an R-package, include the following
-should drop the `Rcpp` attributes and include the following lines in
-your `DESCRIPTION` file:
+lines in your `DESCRIPTION` file:

 ``` deb-control
 LinkingTo: integratecpp
 ```

-Note that the header does includes only C++ standard library headers and
+Note that the header includes only `C++` standard library headers and
 [`<R_ext/Applic.h>`](https://github.com/wch/r-source/blob/trunk/src/include/R_ext/Applic.h).

 ## How to use it?

-Suppose we want to integrate the identity function over the unit
+Suppose you want to integrate the identity function over the unit
 interval.
-First, we must include the required headers (and `Rcpp`
+First, you include the required headers (and Rcpp attributes,
-attributes, if `Rcpp` is used), for example:
+if Rcpp is used), for example:

 ``` cpp
 #include <integratecpp.h>
 ```

-Second, we have to define the integrand as an object that is invocable
+Second, you have to define the integrand as a `Callable` that is
-by `const double` and returns `double`, for example a lambda-functor:
+invocable by `const double` and returns `double`, for example a
+lambda-functor:

 ``` cpp
 auto fn = [](const double x) {